Skip to main content

 • Execution identity for a run is captured via:

-• release_version (TestRail run custom field)
+• version (TestRail run custom field)

-• Run naming convention including commit_sha and gha_run_id
+• Run naming convention including commit_sha

 Custom fields (as implemented)